Accio/2020-05-InstallAndRunLanguageTools/README.md

 The files used by LanguageTool is specified in the [config/server-config](config/server-config) file.
 The port is set by the `--port` option as 8081.
 The `--alow-origin` parameter allows user to use explorer plugins (which I am not using though).
 The parameter `--public` makes sure that we can visit the server from other machines.

+# Failed attemp to install the system on a Raspberry pi.

+I wanted to migrate the system onto a Raspberry Pi and run a server that checks texts for me.
+However, it failed because the default linux build compaints about architecture incompability of boost libraries.
+When I tried to compile from the source code, `maven` failed to find the dependency `com.google.protobuf:protoc:exe:linux-arm_32:3.11.0`.
+Notice that RaspberriPi runs on ARM chips.
+Given that I could not find the dependency, I decide to stop there.

+In case anyone has successfully compiled LanguageTools on RaspberriPi systems, please kindly let me know.

 ## To do

 * Configure the tool to check markdown files
-* Migrate the system onto a Raspberry Pi and run a server that checks texts.